antiufo/PdbGit/README.md

     PdbGit.exe <pdbfile>

+The PDB file already has paths to your local files in it.
+The command line tool simply discovers the git repo behind those files, the remote git server, and creates the URLs for them and adds them to the PDB file.
+The tool emits warnings if the source files on disk do not match the versions used to compile the PDB.

 ### Running for a custom raw content URL

 When working with a content proxy or an alternative git VCS system that supports direct HTTP access to specific file revisions use the `-u` parameter with the custom raw content root URL